rarezhang/data_structures_and_algorithms_in_python/README.md

 - no predetermined fixed size
 - node(element, next)
 - must keep a reference to the ```head``` of the list
-- traversing (link hopping / pointer hopping): starting at the head and moving from one node to another by follwing each nodes's next reference
+- traversing (link hopping / pointer hopping): starting at the head and moving from one node to another by following each node's next reference

 ### circularly linked lists
 P 288
 - have the tail of the list use its next reference to point back to the head of the list
-- has no beginning or end; must maintain a cufrrent node
+- has no beginning or end; must maintain a current node

 ### doubly linked list